geirolz/advxml/docs/Transform.md

 scala xml `RewriteRule`.

 #### Syntax
-- **root** is the default XmlZoom that is empty so select the document root node.
+- **root** is the default XmlZoom that is empty so select the document root node, delegated to `XmlZoom.empty`
+- **>** equals to `root` and `XmlZoom.empty` but with different name, you should use it when your zoom will not start from the root so using `root` variable can create confusion.
+This is very util when you have a huge `XmlZoom` expression and you what to split in into smaller `XmlZoom` and then recompose the entire zoom using `\+` or `andThen`.
 - **==>** is an alias to `withModifier` method.

 #### Example